HarshitBhalani/Interactive_Workflow_Builder/README.md

 - Chose React Flow as the base for node-based editing.
 - Took light design inspiration from Excalidraw for a clean and approachable canvas feel.
 - Supported four workflow node types: start, action, condition, and end.
+- Added authenticated workflow ownership so each user only sees and edits their own saved flows.
+- Kept first save manual, then enabled debounced autosave for existing workflows to reduce noisy writes.

+## Implemented features

+- Firebase Authentication for sign up, login, logout, and forgot password.
+- Firestore-backed workflow save, load, update, and delete.
+- Dashboard for listing, searching, opening, renaming, and deleting saved workflows.
+- Manual first save with workflow name and optional description.
+- Debounced autosave for already-saved workflows.
+- Relative save status in the editor header, such as `Saved just now`.
+- Empty-state quick actions to start from a blank workflow or an approval-flow template.
+- Custom delete confirmation modal and toast notifications for key workflow actions.
+- Mobile canvas toolbar controls for cursor, drag, and zoom.

 ## State management strategy